Bobby Kimball: Return to Toto

 Kimball, along with other Toto bandmates, was involved in the Pink Floyd tribute album, Pigs and Pyramids, An All Star Lineup Performing the Songs of Pink Floyd, released in 2002.
 His contribution "Have a Cigar" also appeared on another Pink Floyd tribute album that year, Pink Box: Songs of Pink Floyd.

+In 2005, they went back into the studio to record their next album.
 In February 2006, Toto released Falling in Between, their first studio album of new material since 1999.
 They toured extensively throughout 2006 and 2007 in support of the album.
 They released a live album, Falling in Between Live recorded and released in 2007.
 In 2008, Toto toured Japan with Boz Scaggs.
+This tour also reached other Asian countries and Australia.
 In July 2008, guitarist Steve Lukather announced he was leaving the band, thus dissolving the rest of the group.
 When the group reformed in 2010, Kimball was not asked to return and was replaced by previous Toto vocalist Joseph Williams.

 Kimball has hosted his own website where he offered vocal advice to aspiring singers.